L400-RTI/Training-material/modules/01 - Introduction.md

 Microsoft Fabric Real-Time Intelligence enables event-driven workflows, but orchestration must be explicitly designed to ensure:

-- Data arrives at the right processing layer (e.g., KQL DB vs. pipeline vs. alert rule)
+- Data arrives at the right processing layer (e.g., KQL DB vs. eventstreams vs. alert rule)
 - Actions execute only when preconditions are satisfied
 - State transitions are respected, especially in temporal logic
 - Downstream systems (Power BI, Synapse, Teams) are triggered with the right payload, at the right time